-GSHPs were found to be economic in some situations at Fort Sill.
-Fort Sill has very low electricity rates, even after demand charges are considered.
-For buildings with natural gas heating, low electricity prices and high natural gas prices tend to improve project economics.
+GSHPs were only found to be economic in a few situations at Fort Campbell.
 GSHPs work well in buildings with relatively balanced heating and cooling loads because the installed capacity can be fully utilized in both the summer and winter.
-Although Fort Sill has more heating-degree-days than cooling-degree-days, many buildings at Fort Sill have relatively balanced heating and cooling loads because of internal heat gains (e.g., electrical equipment, motors, etc.).
-The analysis shows that open-loop, horizontal closed-loop, and vertical closed-loop GSHPs are cost-effective for various building types.
+Although Fort Campbell has more heating-degree-days than cooling-degree-days, some buildings at Fort Campbell have relatively balanced heating and cooling loads because of internal heat gains that require year-round cooling.
+In addition, Fort Campbell has low electricity rates, but high demand charges.
+The high demand charges along with relatively low natural gas prices make it more challenging to find feasible projects.
+Despite these challenges, preliminary analysis shows that some open-loop and horizontal closed-loop GSHP retrofits are cost-effective.
+No cost-effective projects with vertical close-loop GSHPs were identified.

-The simple payback values presented in Table D-3 are the average values for all buildings with cost-effective projects within that particular group.
+The simple payback values presented in Table D-3 are the average for all buildings with economic projects within that group.
 Some of the building groups in Table D-3 contain buildings served by different fuels or with other noteworthy differences.
-To find the economic characteristics for buildings with specific heating and cooling technologies within a group, see Appendix D-1, which contains the economic results for each building group examined.
+Table D-4 provides the specific heating and cooling technologies and additional economic results for each building group examined.